jonah-saltzman/ga-sei-meal-tracker-challenge/README.md

 ## Objectives

-- Contrast the definitions of "property", "attribute", and "method"
+- Contrast the definitions of "property", "attribute", and "method".
-- From within a method, access properties of the same object using `this`.
+- Access properties within a method of the same object using `this`.

 ## Preparation